5 trends shaping how you use credit card processing machines

 5. On-the-go mobile POS systems

-Another application of tablet-based POS systems are those that run on a tablet or smartphone and a merchant can use to accept payments on-the-go.
+Another application of tablet-based POS systems are for those that run on a tablet or smartphone and a merchant can use to accept payments on-the-go.
 Mobile POS systems are helpful for companies that do business in the field, such as vendors that sell at craft fairs or trade shows or food truck vendors.
-Mobile POS systems allow you to expand your customer base and make more sales with those consumers who are accustomed to paying with credit and debit cards.
+Mobile point of sale credit card processing systems allow you to expand your customer base and make more sales with those consumers whom are accustomed to paying with credit and debit cards.